Recommendations for Clinicians

 - Sympathize with gun owners who find the option of living without a firearm at home, even temporarily, very difficult.
 Don’t minimize that this is a tough sacrifice.
 You’re all on the same team trying to keep the patient safe.
 But be firm that the safest option is keeping guns out of a suicidal person’s home.

 - Hiding unlocked guns is not advised.
-Remember, kids know their parent’s hiding places!
+Family members–especially kids– tend to know one another’s hiding places.

 - Don’t limit your conversation to lethal means.
 Lethal means counseling is only one part of a comprehensive approach to activating the client’s support system.